Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/bootstrap-content.md

 Here we are bootstrapping two groups, one called Knowledge Base Consumers and one called Knowledge Base Coordinators.
 The last bit of the group bootstrapping adds the groups to different Zones.
-The `AUTH.ALF` zone is for authorities defined within Alfresco Content Services and not synchronized from an external source, such as LDAP.
+The `AUTH.ALF` zone is for authorities defined within Content Services and not synchronized from an external source, such as LDAP.
 The `APP.DEFAULT` zone is for person and group nodes to be found by a normal search.
 We can store this XML file as part of the Repository JAR module extension project in a file name such as `import-groups.xml`.